Specializing in amazing deep tissue

 Where can you learn Ashiatsu Barefoot Bar massage or massage with warm Bamboo tools?

-Bamboo-fusion massage classes can be found in Cincinnati, but we also travel to your location.
+I will be teaching Bamboo-fusion through December, 2014.
 Be one of the first in your area to learn this exquisite massage technique.
 It's a great modality to add to your menu.

 I specialize in deep tissue massage therapy and offer continuing education classes for massage therapists in my Mt.
 Healthy studio (Cincinnati).
 The massage therapy studio is located at 7813 Affinity Place, Cincinnat, OH, 4421.
 You can even buy a non-fattening, perfect size massage gift certificate for a favorite person-online and instant!
 Purchase it here!